TheBlackDragon4/Pihole-AdGuard-Home-Blocklisten/README.md

 ## Fake-Science

-Unter der Fake-Science Liste werden Websites von Predatory Publishers a.k.a Fake Science geblockt.
-Predatory Publishing, deutsch etwa „räuberisches Veröffentlichen“, ist ein betrügerisches Geschäftsmodell bestimmter Open-Access-Verlage.
+Under the Fake Science list, websites of Predatory Publishers a.k.a Fake Science are blocked.
+Predatory publishing is a fraudulent business model used by certain open access publishers.

 https://raw.githubusercontent.com/RPiList/specials/master/Blocklisten/Fake-Science